arokettu/php-uuid/docs/base_class.rst

 .. versionadded:: 2.1 ``toDecimal()``

-Methods to convert UUID object to string:
+Methods to convert UUID object to a readable string:

 * ``toString()``.
 Converts UUIDs to the RFC Format and ULIDs to Base32.
 * ``toRfcFormat()`` to `RFC 9562`_ form.